Decluttering challenge – Week 20 – Medicine Cabinet

 • Location matters!
 Where is your medicine cabinet?
 Many people store medications in the bathroom, but that’s not a great location.
 The best place to store medication is in a cool, dry place.
 Our medicine cabinet is in our bedroom closet, far away from the heat and moisture of the bathroom.

 • Dispose of medication safely.
-Don’t just throw old or expired medications in the garbage, or flush them down the toilet or sink.
+Don’t just throw old or expired medications in the garbage or flush them down the toilet or sink.
 Safe disposal prevents contamination of our soil and water supply, and it reduces the risk of discarded medication being accidentally consumed by children or pets.
 If you live in Canada, you can take unused medication to any pharmacy for safe disposal.
 In other countries, ask your pharmacist about safe disposal options.

 • Buying large quantities doesn’t save money.
 While that large multi-pack might seem like a good deal, consider how much medication your family uses.
 If you end up throwing half of it away, buying smaller quantities will save you money in the long run.

 • This should be an annual task.
 This is a great example of a decluttering task that should be done every year.
 After I get through this year’s challenge, I plan to print another copy of the 52-Weeks of Decluttering and Organizing List and do a 15-minute declutter of one area every week.
-2022 goals!

 Finally, I learned I need to temper my hoarder comments in future.